 Texas should not have a severe natural gas shortage this winter, Governor Briscoe said after an organizational meeting of his new energy council.

-The Governor said he does not believe Congress will allocate Texas gas to other states coverage An Austin district judge refused to grant a temporary restraining order sought by Texas Association of Proprietary Schools to prevent enforcement of new Board of Education rules
+The Governor said he does not believe Congress will allocate Texas gas to other states.

 Briscoe and Lt.
 Gov. Bill Hobby urged more emphasis on developing new sources of energyincluding solar, wind, geothermal and waste material burning.